Q-Radio/Q-Rad.io/readme.md

 ## Context

-We all love music, but sometimes its hard to find new songs we enjoy.
+We all love music, but it’s hard to find new songs we enjoy.
+Introducing Quentin, your personalized music Q-rator who continuously learns your preferences and finds Rad music you will enjoy.

 Existing music players play full songs and focus on genre as a major criterion for recommendations,  making it difficult to quickly discover music.

 Our app uses cutting-edge Javascript frameworks as well as Echonest and Spotify APIs to address this market need.

-We named our project Q-Rad.io: Q representing the queue of future songs to be played; Rad.io since its a Rad radio.
+We named our project Q-Rad.io: Q for Quentin, your future songs queue manager; Rad.io since its a Rad radio.

 ## How it works